DantePrime/Advance-Infotech-MVC/README.md

 4. Provide connection string in config files.

 Note:
-Provide the required connection string related to your machine.
+Provide the required <b>connection string</b> related to your machine.